Employment Supports Program

 Networking Opportunities

 Through work exposure initiatives and employer engagement events, participants build professional networks and connect directly with potential employers.
-These include: Employer Spotlights, Information Sessions, and Career Fairs.

 Through these comprehensive supports, AHC empowers individuals to build fulfilling careers and contribute to Alberta’s inclusive, resilient economy.